NeneWang/learn-programming/python/lesson-notes/lesson-6.md

 ---
-title: Chapter 6 - For Loops
+title: Chapter 6a - While Loops
 ---